Health and safety

 Because of the reasons outlined above, our most comprehensive group-wide training programmes relate to health and safety.
 In our view, regular employee education and awareness training is the most effective way of improving and sustaining safety standards across the business.
 We have a continual process of educating our employees and customers about new and improved methods of ensuring employees operate in a safe environment.

 Our North American transportation fleet continues to operate as one of the safest fleets in the equipment rental industry.
-Our commercial vehicle training programme is an on-going initiative across the US and Canada, which ensures that all our drivers trained in vehicle safety and compliance.
+Our commercial vehicle training programme is an on-going initiative across the US and Canada, which ensures that all our drivers are trained in vehicle safety and compliance.
 We continue to be among the leaders of our industry in continuously supporting the training and education of employees in commercial vehicle compliance and safety, including core training on hours of service, truck inspections, technology enhancements, load securement and hazardous materials.

 Working with our customers and suppliers